Smart Shopping List

 An automatically generated grocery list that combines ingredients from multiple recipes, merges duplicates, and organizes by store aisle.

 Smart shopping lists are the bridge between meal planning and cooking.
 They turn a week of planned meals into an actionable, efficient trip through the grocery store.
+Having your ingredients sorted before you walk in is the grocery equivalent of good mise en place in the kitchen.

 What makes a shopping list "smart"

-The combination of merging and aisle grouping is what saves the most time.
+The combination of merging and aisle grouping saves the most time.
 A manual list from five recipes might have "onions" written three times in different places.
 A smart list shows "5 onions" once, under "Produce."

 The problem with manual grocery lists

 These problems multiply with the number of recipes you plan.
 A manual list for two recipes is manageable.
 A manual list for a full week of meal prep is an exercise in frustration.
+I used to spend 20 minutes every Sunday writing out grocery lists from five or six recipes, and I'd still forget something by the time I got to the store.

 How smart shopping lists work